Aarsleff Ground Engineering AB in Sweden invests in the world’s first battery-powered pile driving rig

 “It feels fantastic to finally be able to offer our customers a climate-smart alternative and a more climate-friendly construction site,” says Niclas Brogren, CEO of Aarsleff Ground Engineering AB.
 He continues: “It was, of course, a strategic decision at Group level that the piling rig ended up right here in Sweden, but it feels really good to be one of the first Swedish piling contractors to meet the growing demand and interest for climate-smart solutions for piling work in the construction industry.”

 The new battery-powered pile driving rig, Junttan PMx2e, is equipped with two battery packs of 396 kWh and a 266 kW electric motor, which generates a continuous working day of 8-10 hours.
 The new piling rig is already in place in Sweden and will soon be heading for its first project.
 In one year, Aarsleff is estimated to save 35,000 kg of CO2 and 14,000 litres of diesel.
-To the customers there are no limitations on the performance of the new battery-powered Junttan PMx2e, compared to the conventional Junttan PMx22.
+To the customers, there are no limitations on the performance of the new battery-powered Junttan PMx2e, compared to the conventional Junttan PMx22.
 The new piling rig does not produce local emissions and generates significantly less noise when moving across the construction site and can therefore be used in environments with strict emission requirements.

 ”As the main part of the Group’s carbon dioxide emissions originate from fossil fuels, we work hard to find alternatives to the many diesel-powered machines.
 The biggest challenge is the lack of large, powerful electric construction equipment or other sustainable driving force, but machine manufacturers are working hard to solve this.
 The future is beginning to look brighter for more environmentally friendly construction sites,” says Lars Dithmer, Head of Sustainability, Per Aarsleff A/S.